Hay Festival gives Welsh writers a stage

 Among the seven Writers at Work this year is Eric Ngalle Charles, a Welsh Cameroonian writer who moved to Cardiff after escaping people traffickers while emigrating to Europe more than 20 years ago.

-He has been supported by the Hay Festival in the past, and this year has performed a one-man show about the family crisis that forced him to flee Cameroon as a 17 year old.
+He has been supported by the Hay Festival in the past, and this year has performed a one-man show about the family crisis that forced him to flee Cameroon as a 17-year-old.

 "No-one can perform this play apart from me.
-It is very personal, very graphic.
+It is very personal, very graphic," he says.

 "It is a memoir, it is from a very dark place," he said.

-Charles says the Welsh writing community, including the festival, has supported his journey from refugee to a member of the Welsh literary establishment.
+Charles says the Welsh writing community, including the festival, had supported his journey from refugee to a member of the Welsh literary establishment.

 He was recently appointed to the board of Literature Wales, the national body responsible for promoting writing, and he pays tribute to the poet Grahame Davies and the writer Jon Gower for guiding him to become a writer.